-Call 303-322-KIDS (5437) anytime between 7:00am and 6:00pm Monday through Friday, 9:00am to 5:00pm Saturday & Sunday, starting November 21, 2016 through December 12, 2016.
+Call 303-220-9784 anytime between 7:00am and 6:00pm Monday through Friday, 9:00am to 5:00pm Saturday & Sunday, starting November 20, 2017 through December 15, 2017.
 December 13th is the deadline for sponsoring a specific child, but you can still make general donations after that date.
 The officer who answers can identify a child who is in need and give you ideas about what the child needs or wants.

 I Have Called In and Sponsored a Child, What Should I Do Now?

 Thank you for your generous donation!
 Once you have sponsored a child and selected a gift, please bring it to the DoubleTree by Hilton Hotel DTC at 7801 E. Orchard Road, Greenwood Village, CO 80111.
 Please write down the first name and child identification number that you were given on the phone and affix it to your gift.
 Please don’t wrap any gifts.
 You may bring the gifts anytime before the deadline on December 12th, but the sooner the better.